wagnerkaba/exercicios-desenvolve2022/semana33.1 - flutter - bloc/README.md

 É possível compartilhar o localhost através da internet por meio do [ngrok](https://ngrok.com/).

-To start a HTTP tunnel forwarding to your local port 8080, run this next:
+To start a HTTP tunnel forwarding to your local port 8080, run this next (no power shell do windows):

 ```
 ngrok http 8080